 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 As of 2023, Bose's carbon emissions data reveals significant figures across various scopes.
-The company reported approximately 19,694,000 kg CO2e in Scope 1 emissions and about 16,952,000 kg CO2e in Scope 2 emissions.
-However, detailed Scope 3 emissions data for 2023 is not available.
+The company reported Scope 1 emissions of approximately 19,694,000 kg CO2e and Scope 2 emissions of about 16,952,000 kg CO2e.
+However, detailed Scope 3 emissions data is not available for this year.
 In previous years, Bose's emissions have shown fluctuations.
-For instance, in 2021, the total emissions were about 17,700,000 kg CO2e, with Scope 1 at approximately 18,869,000 kg CO2e and Scope 2 at around 15,870,000 kg CO2e.
-The company has committed to achieving net-zero emissions across all scopes by 2050, with targets set in November 2022.
-This long-term commitment aligns with the Science Based Targets initiative (SBTi), indicating a structured approach to reducing their carbon footprint.
-Bose's emissions from purchased goods and services in 2016 were notably high, reaching approximately 199,983,000 kg CO2e, highlighting the importance of addressing Scope 3 emissions in their sustainability strategy.
-The company continues to focus on reducing its overall carbon emissions while enhancing its sustainability practices in the consumer durables sector.
+For instance, in 2022, the total emissions were around 17,700,000 kg CO2e, with Scope 1 at approximately 18,869,000 kg CO2e and Scope 2 at about 15,870,000 kg CO2e.
+The company has committed to achieving net-zero emissions across all scopes by 2050, with interim targets set for 2023.
+This commitment aligns with the Science Based Targets initiative (SBTi), indicating a long-term strategy to reduce their carbon footprint.
+Bose's emissions from purchased goods and services in 2016 were notably high, reaching approximately 199,983,000 kg CO2e, highlighting the importance of addressing Scope 3 emissions in their sustainability efforts.
+The company is actively working towards reducing its overall carbon emissions and has made strides in its sustainability initiatives, reflecting a growing commitment to environmental responsibility within the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents